Published on: June 10, 2025

 C# provides several tools for type comparison and casting,

-and among the most common are the is
+and among the most common are the is and

-as
+as operators.

 Though they seem similar, they serve